mmtk/mmtk-core/docs/tutorial/src/mygc/ss/collection.md

 Specifically, we need to config the `GCWorkerCopyContext`, which a GC worker uses for copying objects, and GC work packets that will be scheduled for a collection.

-## GCWorkerCopyContext
+## CopyConfig

-`GCWorkerCopyContext` is a thread local struct for GC worker threads that is used to copy objects.
+`CopyConfig` defines how a GC plan copies objects.
-Similar to the `Mutator` struct, you would need to config `GCWorkerCopyContext` for your plan.
+Similar to the `MutatorConfig` struct, you would need to define `CopyConfig` for your plan.

-In `impl<VM: VMBinding> Plan for MyGC<VM>`, override the method `create_worker_local()`.
+In `impl<VM: VMBinding> Plan for MyGC<VM>`, override the method `create_copy_config()`.
-The default implementation provides a stub `GCWorkerCopyContext` for non-copying plans.
-For copying plans, you would have to provide an implementation, in which you will create a proper `GCWorkerCopyContext`.
+The default implementation provides a default `CopyConfig` for non-copying plans.
+So for non-copying plans, you do not need to override the method.
+But for copying plans, you would have to provide a proper copy configuration.

 In a semispace GC, objects will be copied between the two copy spaces.
 We will use one `CopySpaceCopyContext` for the copying, and will rebind the copy context to the proper tospace in the preparation step of a GC (which will be discussed later when we talk about preparing for collections).

-We provide a `CopyConfig` for our semispace GC.
 We use `CopySemantics::DefaultCopy` for our copy operation, and bind it with the first `CopySpaceCopyContext` (`CopySemantics::DefaultCopy => CopySelector::CopySpace(0)`).
 And for the rest copy semantics, they are unused for this plan.
 We also provide an initial space binding for `CopySpaceCopyContext`.
 However, we will flip tospace in every GC, and rebind the